 Have your own picture you want to use on social media?

 - Submit articles online to ehospice.

-- Volunteer with a community organization such as a walking or gardening group, your local hospice or long-term care facility, schools, community centers and other groups that provide essential services in your neighbourhood.
+- Volunteer with a community organization such as a walking or gardening group, your local children’s hospice or hospital, schools, community centers and other groups that provide essential services in your neighbourhood.